payloadcms/payload/packages/plugin-stripe/README.md

 ### Webhooks

 [Stripe webhooks](https://stripe.com/docs/webhooks) are used to sync from Stripe to Payload.
 Webhooks listen for events on your Stripe account so you can trigger reactions to them.
-To enable webhooks:
+Follow the steps below to enable webhooks.

+Development:
+1. Login using Stripe cli `stripe login`
+1. Forward events to localhost `stripe listen --forward-to localhost:3000/api/stripe/webhooks`

+Production:
 1. Login and [create a new webhook](https://dashboard.stripe.com/test/webhooks/create) from the Stripe dashboard
-1. Paste `/api/stripe/webhooks` as the "Webhook Endpoint URL"
+1. Paste `YOUR_DOMAIN_NAME/api/stripe/webhooks` as the "Webhook Endpoint URL"
 1. Select which events to broadcast
 1. Then, handle these events using the `webhooks` portion of this plugin's config: